 The PPDU is not one of the following:

-A non-HT PPDU that carries an individually addressed Public Action frame where the RA field is equal to the STA MAC address

-A non-HT PPDU that carries a group addressed Public Action frame
+(#9761)A non-HT PPDU that carries a Public Action frame

-A non-HT PPDU that carries an NDP Announcement frame
+A non-HT PPDU that carries an NDP Announcement frame or an FTM frame

+An NDP

 (#8087)If the inter-BSS frame is carried in an HE ER SU PPDU (where power of the L-STF/L-LTF symbols is boosted 3 dB), the received power measured based on the non-HE portion of the HE PPDU preamble(#3609) and captured in the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive shall be decreased by 3 dB to compensate for the power boost factor when compared to the OBSS PD level.(#8111)

+The PHYCCARESET.request primitive shall be issued at the end of the PPDU if the PPDU is HE SU PPDU or HE extended range SU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_DELAY. (#doc 633r2)

+If the PHYCCARESET.request primitive is issued before the end of the PPDU, and a TXOP is initiated within the duration of the PPDU, then the TXOP shall be limited to the duration of the PPDU if the PPDU is HE MU PPDU and the RXVECTOR parameter SPATIAL_REUSE indicates SR_RESTRICTED. (#doc 633r2)

 Adjustment of OBSS_PD and transmit power

 Adjusting the OBSS_PD level and transmit power can improve the system level performance and the utilization of the spectrum.
-When using OBSS_PD-based spatial reuse, an HE STA is allowed to adjust the OBSS_PD level in conjunction with its transmit power and shall respect the condition defined in Equation (27-3).(#5489, #9315)
+When using OBSS_PD-based spatial reuse, an HE STA may adjust the OBSS_PD level in conjunction with its transmit power and shall respect the condition defined in Equation (27-3).(#5489, #9315)

 The adjustment rule is illustrated in Figure 27-9 (Illustration of the adjustment rules for OBSS_PD and TX_PWR).